Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 **Standard library**
-Mojo has a growing standard library called `MojoStdlib` or SDK, which already contains a growing number of *modules*, such as algorithm, benchmark, list, os, tensor, testing, and so on (see § ??).
+Mojo has a growing standard library called `MojoStdlib` or SDK, which already contains a growing number of *packages*, such as algorithm, benchmark, list, os, tensor, testing, and so on.

+It is documented here [here](https://docs.modular.com/mojo/lib).

 A package is a collection of modules that serve the same purpose,
 example: the math package contains the bit, math, numerics, and polynomial modules The packages are built as binaries into the SDK to improve startup speed.
 Package and module names are lowercase (like Python).

-Version 0.2.0 ships with the following packages:
+Version 24.2.0 (2024 Mar 29) ships with the following 20 packages, containing 83 modules:

 * algorithm
 * autotune
 * base64
 * benchmark
+* buffer
 * builtin
+* collections
 * complex
 * math
 * memory
 * os
+* pathlib
 * python
 * random
-* runtime
+* stat
 * sys
 * tensor
 * testing